n8m4re/A3_Epoch_PersistenceAddon/README.md

 ADD TO "@epochhive/epochconfig.hpp"

 ```
-PersistenceTablePrefix = "PERSIST"; // change will create a new table in db ( prefix_mapname )
+PersistenceTablePrefix = "PERSIST"; // change will create a new table in db
 PersistenceHolderExpires = 172800;	// expiration date in seconds 1day=86400, 2days=172800, 4days=345600, 8days=691200
-PersistenceHolderLimit = 5000; // max limit to store
+PersistenceHolderLimit = 5000;		// max. groundholder limit to store
 ```